jon-harper/OmniBox/docs/history/index.md

 - **Base:** All three front vents how have 40mm fan mounts.
 - **CPU Trays** New template and tray design
     - Old trays still work.
-    - New tray is an easier print with fewer supports needed.
+    - New tray is an easier print with fewer supports needed, can be printed in one of two orientations.
     - New releases will only include new trays.
+    - Added Raspberry Pi tray with a 40mm fan intake.

 ### Completed Requests